-Depression symptoms vary in severity but the most basic symptoms are as below, with the left hand side representing mild depression and the right more severe cases:
+Depression symptoms can vary in severity greatly but the most basic symptoms are as below, with the left hand side representing mild depression and the right more severe cases:

 - Feeling sad → feeling extremely unhappy

 - Feeling lonely → feeling isolated

 - Lack of self confidence → plagued by self doubt

 - Low self esteem → total lack of self respect and feeling worthless

 - Distracted → total lack of concentration